Compressing Hypergraphs using Suffix Sorting: HyperCSA

-In the example, we have $D = 1 0 1 0 0 1 0 0 0 0 1 0 1 1$, because two edges are incident to node $0$, three edges to node $1$, five edges to node $2$, two edges to node $3$, and only one edge to node $4$.
+In our example, we obtain $D = 1 0 1 0 0 1 0 0 0 0 1 0 1 1$, because two edges are incident to node $0$, three edges to node $1$, five edges to node $2$, two edges to node $3$, and only one edge to node $4$.
 In \autoref{figure:psi_jumps}, we show $D$ as well as the corresponding node $rank_D(i, 1)-1$ for every SA-position of $D$.

-Towards the third step, we need to understand the cyclic permutation $\Psi_{CSA}$.
-Because we adjust $\Psi_{CSA}$ later, we refer with $\Psi_{CSA}$ to the permutation constructed by the CSA and with $\Psi$ to the permutation that we adjust.
-Let $i$ be an SA-position $i$ of $\Psi_{CSA}$ with T-position $j = SA[i]$.
+In the third step, we adjust the cyclic permutation $\Psi_{CSA}$.
+We refer with $\Psi_{CSA}$ to the permutation constructed by the CSA and with $\Psi$ to the permutation that we compute.
+Let $i$ be the SA-position of the T-position $j = SA[i]$.
 Proceeding from $T[j]$ to $T[j+1]$, which corresponds to applying $\Psi_{CSA}$ on $i$, we can have the two cases: